QAFerenc/BankGUITest_JavaScript-Cypress-Cucumber/README.md

 2. Automated Tests

    Running of the Automated tests : npx cypress run --spec cypress/integration/cucumber-test/<test_file_name> --headed --browser=chrome

+   Of course, other browsers can used too, and parameter --headed is just for showing the browser.
+When --headed is not written, then the browser is not shown.

 2.1  Automated Testing of 1.2 (transaction texts), for all the transaction entries